 October 6, 2022: in hopes to correct the junior judge’s error, Lee filed an appeal, but it went to the Second Circuit, where the junior judge was newly presiding

-June 20, 2023: the Second Circuit upheld their new colleague’s decision, without addressing the federal question of free speech, despite being a federal court, compounding error upon error
+June 20, 2023: the Second Circuit upheld their new colleague’s decision, again without addressing the federal question of free speech, compounding error upon error

 September 20, 2023: a petition to the U.S. Supreme Court was deemed unworkable, precisely because of the Second Circuit’s failure to address the federal question of free speech

-Even though top legal scholars all agreed that Lee’s case against Yale was “excellent”, it never entered into discovery, due to poor legal decisions that only compounded errors with each stage.
+Even though top legal scholars all agreed that Lee’s case against Yale was “excellent”, it never entered into discovery, due to poor legal decisions that only complicated procedure with each stage.
 Shockingly, in order to dismiss the case, Yale stated on the record that it had no obligation to academic freedom: it said that its renowned Woodward Report was merely a “statement of principles” and “not a set of contractual promises”—in other words, it was willing to abandon its principles in order to “win”.
 This became, in part, the reason for Yale’s earning the Foundation for Individual Rights and Expression (FIRE) “Lifetime Censorship Award.”
 Lee warned, presciently at the time, that the attack on academic freedom presaged authoritarianism.
-She was right: she was only the first in a new era of academic repression unseen since and exceeding the McCarthy era.
+She was right: termination was only the first in a new era of academic repression unseen at Yale and elsewhere since and exceeding the McCarthy era.

 Lee’s and others’ reactions can be read here.